willschuerman/UCSF_taVNS/Code/Python/SART_Python/SART_taVNS_readme.md

 ![alt text](psychopy_gui.png "Psychopy GUI")

 - Click on File --> Open list
-- Select taVNS_pluse_SART_expr.psyrun (the same file you originally clicked on)
+- Select taVNS_plus_SART_expr.psyrun (the same file you originally clicked on)

 This will load two lines to the Psychopy Runner interface:
 1. taVNS_Staircase.py
 2. SART_taVNS.py

-Click on the `taVNS_Staircase.py` line, and on the right the white arrow within the green circle will become selectable.
+Click on the `taVNS_Staircase.py` line, and on the right panel the white arrow within the green circle will become selectable.
 Clicking on this button with run the selected script.
+When the script runs, you should see the following input screen.

 ![alt text](Staircase_intro_gui.png "Staircase GUI")